OCA/py3o.template/README.rst

 We `provide a documentation`_ for this package.
 If anything is not correctly explained, please! create a ticket `in our ticketing system`_

+Docs also contain a "Hacking" part for contributors (how tests are run, code style...).

 Example Usage
 =============